This lupini bean salad with crushed pistachio is a delicious high-fiber side dish. The Italian lupini beans make the dish hearty.

-Hello, lupini beans recipe with crunchy pistachio topping!
-This lupini recipe makes a great addition to any warm meal!
-Or pair it with a side baked sweet potato or roasted squash for a full meal.
+Hello, super tasty lupini beans recipe!
+This lupini recipe makes a great addition to any warm meal.
+Or you can pair it with a side baked sweet potato or roasted squash for a full meal.

 You can also serve it for snack time, for a get together with friends, or on top of a lunch or dinner salad.
 The lupini salad makes a great quickie appetizer that’s also delicious and packed with nutrients.